elementor/elementor/readme.txt

 **My site is working with WordPress 2.6, will Elementor work for me?**

-No. Elementor supports WordPress 4.5 and above, and is compatible with PHP 5.4 and above.
+No. Elementor supports WordPress 4.4 or greater, and is compatible with PHP 5.4 or greater.

 **With Elementor, do I still need a theme?**